Guggenheim/Collections-API-Spec/README.md

 All responses are JSON.

-Only GET requests are accepted.
+Only GET requests are accepted, any other kind of request will result in a 405 Method Not Allowed error.

 ### Authentication